petrannce/Python_practicals/README.md

 13. Images to PDF → Images to a PDF using Python
 14. Play music → Play music using Python
 15. Area of Sphere → Area of Sphere using Python
+16. Area of Cuboid → Area of Cuboid using Python

 Events (Special Occasion Scripts)